rezeau/moodle-qbehaviour_regexpadaptivewithhelp/README.txt

 -----------------------------------------------------------
-regexpadaptivewithhelp QUESTION BEHAVIOUR plugin for Moodle by Joseph Rézeau (with help from Tim Hunt)
+regexpadaptivewithhelp QUESTION BEHAVIOUR plugin for Moodle by Joseph Rï¿½zeau (with help from Tim Hunt)
 -----------------------------------------------------------

 -------------------------------